 Black mold can cause costly damage to a home if it is left untreated.
 Once it has taken hold in the walls, floors, or ceilings of your house, it can release microscopic spores into the air.
 This can lead to all sorts of health problems such as breathing difficulties, itchy eyes, and chronic or acute fits of coughing.
+You should contact an experienced mold removal and mold inspection company like wrightrestorations.cafor best results.

 If you think black mold has developed in an unseen part of your house, or wish to prevent this from ever happening, you may find this guide on preventing and removing black mold useful.